 Executive Function: Development Across the Life Span presents perspectives from leading researchers and theorists on the development of executive function from infancy to late adulthood and the factors that shape its growth and decline.
 Executive function is the set of higher-order cognitive ...

-Jessica Sommerville, Jean Decety
+Edited By Jessica Sommerville, Jean Decety

 October 07, 2016